 If you do, then you know that it’s easier to ask for permission than it is for forgiveness.
-If you don’t let me explain it to you.
+If you don’t, let me explain it to you.
 Obviously, the person who is the abuser in the relationship is going to ask you at some point if you have talked to the person they were abusing.
-They’re going to try to strike up a conversation and eventually asked you for their information.
+They’re going to try to strike up a conversation and eventually asks you for their new information.

-And you give it to him.
-And then that person head straight over there and the worst thing imaginable happens.
+And you give it to them.
+And then that person heads straight over and the worst thing imaginable happens.

 Don’t you think it’s better to ask for permission to give out somebody’s information then it is to ask for forgiveness from a dead person?

 I know that’s a use case scenario and it’s very rare but domestic violence and abuse is never ok.
 I think this is something we can control.
 You just have to train yourself to always ask for permission.
 That’s the hardest part.
 Just ask for permission.

 Did you find this article helpful?
 If so, consider sending a tip via Bitcoin.